Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 ### Path troubles

-The initial challenge was finding the right invocations to give to the [meson build system](https://mesonbuild.com/) used by SciPy [].
+The initial challenge was finding the right invocations to give to the meson build system, used by SciPy [].
 Extension modules are configured in the `meson.build` files spread across SciPy's source tree and we needed to figure out how to set up a shared library and link it into each of the special function ufunc extension modules.
 Irwin and I begin working on this independently, comparing notes as we went.

 The first hiccup is that the following invocations were working on Irwin's Mac.